alhajee/ckan/doc/maintaining/background-tasks.rst

 .. note::

-    The current background job system is based on RQ_ and was introduced in CKAN 2.7.
-See :ref:`background jobs migration` for details on how to migrate your jobs from the previous system introduced in CKAN 1.5.
+    The current background job system is based on RQ_ and was introduced in FMLD 2.7.
+See :ref:`background jobs migration` for details on how to migrate your jobs from the previous system introduced in FMLD 1.5.

     .. _RQ: http://python-rq.org